Yleisnero/tuw-masters-stuff/Digital Forensics/summary/digital-forensics_summary.md

 - Or: physical destruction

 #### File Carving
-- Looks for file signature or hard drives
+- Looks for file signature on hard drives
 - Many files have predefined header and footer
 - Simple pattern matching, data as stream
 - E.g. JPEG starts with 0xﬀd8 and ends with 0xﬀd9